 Where do Monoposto Racers compete ?

 The Monoposto Club races at motor racing circuits throughout the UK.
 Circuits at which the we traditionally compete include: Silverstone, Anglesey, Snetterton, Mallory Park, Cadwell Park, Oulton Park, Rockingham, Donington Park, Brands Hatch, Pembrey, Castle Combe, Croft and Thruxton.
-With a championship of twelve rounds, including several weekend events (double headers), a season cannot include all these circuits.
+With a championship of fourteen - sixteen rounds, including several weekend events (double headers), a season cannot include all these circuits.

 How many races are there each year ?

-Typically there are twelve rounds in the championship, of which, usually the best ten results count for championship points.
-There are occasionally non-championship races which do not accrue points.
+Typically there are fourteen rounds in the championship (16 in 2016), of which, usually the best twelve results count for championship points.
+There are occasionally non-championship races (like Spa in Belgium) which do not accrue points.

-Do I have to compete in all twelve rounds ?
+Do I have to compete in all rounds ?